Edmonton Vital Signs® helps identify the greatest needs for funding from Edmonton Community Foundation (ECF).

 - Slightly more women (215,500) than men (212,860) hold a post-secondary certificate, diploma or degree in Edmonton.

 These are only a few findings you will discover in the first Vital Signs Topic of 2018.
 If you would like to read the reports, follow the links below:

 We take action through the Vital Signs® Grants program to ensure we go beyond simply identifying issues.
-In November, we identify an area of focus based on the 2016 report’s findings.
+In November, we will identify an area of focus based on the 2017 report’s findings.
 We then launch a call for charities working in the Edmonton area to apply for grants to fund projects or programs related to the area of focus.
 These grants are for amounts up to $40,000 per year for three years.
 You can learn more about Vital Signs® Grants by clicking here.

 If you would like to read past reports, follow the links below:

 - 2017 Vital Signs Report on Belonging here.
 Sources/Indicators